thilakdesing/gmailclient/README.md

 Label_details : Mapping table of label id and label name

 **rules.json**
-Json file consiting of rules with a structure convering Predicates, Criterias and sets of Actions
+Json file consiting of rules with a structure including Predicates, Criterias and sets of Actions

 **action.py**
 Standalone script displaying set of rules parsed from Rules.json file